tsmathis/SuperCap_Aging_Assistant/README.md

 - **Electrochemical Impedance Spectra**: .txt files generated from BioLogic's EC-Lab software, columns for frequency (units: hertz), real impedance (Re(Z), units: ohms), and imaginary impedance (-Im(Z), units: ohms)

-*Demo files for the current build are included for reference in the application's home directory that was created by the installer*
+*Demo files (expected values for mass and area are 0.0029 g and 0.502 cm<sup>2</sup>) for the current build are included for reference in the application's home directory that was created by the installer*
 <br/>
 <br/>